Grandmaster Danny Chapman, Chief Instructor:

 Sensei was honored on July 30th, 2004 when he was inducted into the United States Martial Arts Hall of Fame.

-Master Chapman is a husband to Rennae, a father of 3 children (all AKA black belts), and a Grandfather of three.
+Master Chapman is a husband to Rennae, a father of 3 children (all AKA black belts), and a Grandfather of four.
 He has a Bachelor of Science degree and a Masters of Education degree from Middle Tennessee State University.
 He recently retired after teaching for 40 years at Franklin High School.

 Master Chapman’s hunger for all things “martial arts” powers his daily training ethic and he continues to grow as a martial artist through guidance from his Sensei, Grandmaster Floyd Burk, 10th Dan, (10th degree Black belt).